healthchecks/healthchecks/templates/docs/attaching_logs.md

 ## Logging Command Output

-In this example, we run `certbot renew`, capture its output, and submit the captured output to SITE_NAME:
+In this example, we run `certbot renew`, capture its output (both the stdout and stderr streams), and submit the captured output to SITE_NAME:

 ```bash
 #!/bin/sh